isiahmtorno/subpreorder/README.md

 # subpreorder

+Database is in the database folder.
+I used MySQL Database.

 REST API CRUD Operation

-save and update function
+save and update function.

-ex. save: the variable id must be null or dont have value
+ex. save: the variable id must be null or dont have value.

 http://localhost/subpreorder/maintenance/save.php?id=&category=5&name=Onions

-ex. update: the variable id must have a value to update a record
+ex. update: the variable id must have a value to update a record.

 http://localhost/subpreorder/maintenance/save.php?id=1&category=5&name=Onions

-delete funtion
+delete funtion.

-the variable id must have a value to delete a record
+the variable id must have a value to delete a record.

 http://localhost/subpreorder/maintenance/delete.php?id=1

-list of products JSON format
+list of products JSON format.

 http://localhost/subpreorder/maintenance/list.php